Tanusakaray/flask-pandas/README.md

 # Flask and Pandas CSV Upload Project

 ## Overview
-This project demonstrates how to use Flask for web app development and Pandas for data handling.
-Users can upload a CSV file, view the full data, and use Pandas to filter specific columns.
+This project shows you how to use Flask for web app development and Pandas for data handling.
+You can upload a CSV file, view the full data, and use Pandas to filter specific columns.

 ## Getting Started